Starmer paints Labour as ‘party of change’ after Rutherglen victory

 “They said that we couldn’t win in the south of England and the north of England, and we did it.
 They said ‘you’ll never beat the SNP in Scotland’ and Rutherglen, you did it.
 You blew the doors off!”

-Sir Keir, whose party is riding high in the national polls, said voters had “turned their back” on a Tory government.
+Sir Keir, whose party is riding high in the national polls, said voters had “turned their back” on the Tory Government.

 “But they also not so long ago saw a Labour Party that had drifted away from them.